Whale Fall

 03. Immersive Exhibition

-Whale Fall was prominently featured at The Outernet in London during the Digital Direction Showcase and continued to play daily in a regular timeslot throughout the following months.
-Audiences experienced the whale’s poignant journey – from her descent from the ocean surface to her final resting place on the seabed, culminating in the bloom of life.The cinematic short film was accompanied by a binaural immersive soundscape, amplifying the emotional and sensory depth of the experience.
+Whale Fall was prominently featured at The Outernet in London.
+Audiences experienced the whale’s poignant journey, from her fall from the ocean surface to her final resting place on the seabed, culminating in the bloom of life.The cinematic short film was accompanied by a binaural immersive soundscape, amplifying the emotional and sensory depth of the experience.

 The Process